readelev/CJ-2016/week-01/data-writeup.md

 >drawn – they realized they had the wrong guy.
 Their suspect had a hoodie, and Esposito was wearing a suit.
 When
 >it was over, one of the officers recognized him, from his recent turn on ABC's "Once Upon a Time."

-I'm not sure how I would do this, mostly because I don't know what each column refers to in the dataset...but I could at least limit by "In/Out" (Esposito was let go) and by date, within a couple of days of the interview.
-I could also limit by location (Manhattan) and, presumably, theatre.
+I'm not sure how I would do this, mostly because I don't know what each column refers to in the dataset...

+BUT I could at least limit by
+1. "In/Out" (Esposito was let go)
+2. By date, within a couple of days of the interview.
+3. Location (Manhattan) and, presumably, a bit more accurate if I get an address of the theater.